damballa/parkour/doc/serialization.md

 ### Avro

-Although nothing embedded in Parkour’s design or implementation gives it special status, Avro is the preferred Parkour Hadoop serialization method.
+Although nothing embedded in Parkour’s design gives it special status, Avro is the preferred Parkour Hadoop serialization method.

 Unlike most common Hadoop serialization mechanisms, Avro does not require ahead-of-time compilation, code-generation, or concrete types.
 With